knittelc/kickstarter-analysis/README.md

 To describe and visualize kickstarter campaign outcomes for theater plays based on launch dates and funding goals.

 ## Analysis and Challenges
+The large kickstarter dataset was organized and drilled down to the subcategory of *Theater: Plays.*.
+After compliling only these data, I used a Unix timestamp converter to set the dates and filter by month, day, and year.
+Then, I created a pivot table to see months and map a line graph to read the trends in the data.
+For the second analysis, I looked at successful and failed theater plays based on the goals set by the creater in US dollars.
+Using the same data set, the percent of the total campaigns was graphed based on the tiered amounts asked requested.

+Some challenges this data presented were being in Unix time stamp at the outset.
+These were overcome by using a converter and storing the data in new date format in created columns.
+Other challenges with this dataset are some limitations in regard to the amount of data first presented in total vs the much smaller subset of data used for this analysis.
+Kickstarers here are also only in English-speaking countries led by the United States.
+This works for our analysis, as the campaign proposed will take place in the US, however could be limiting for other such analyses.

 ### Analysis of Outcomes Based on Launch Date
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/102183530/162502496-dde18556-e813-434d-a00e-8d85c32c114c.png)